Global Sustainability Frontiers Roundtable

 Mutual value

 The session is built around mutual value: a space for in-depth discussion and the development of forward-looking approaches.
-To ensure depth and quality of dialogue, participation is limited to 12–16 leaders at the forefront of sustainability across industries, carefully curated to ensure a high-quality peer exchange and mutual value.
+To ensure depth and quality of dialogue, participation is limited to a small number of leaders at the forefront of sustainability across industries, carefully curated to ensure a high-quality peer exchange and mutual value.

-Less 'panel-style', more in-depth peer to peer exchange in pairs and as a group of what is working and what is not.
+Less 'panel-style', more in-depth peer exchange of what is working and what is not.
 Guided by our Forbes and University of Cambridge-endorsed framework, designed to cut through growing complexity and surface high-impact, high-value outcomes, the conversation will explore:

 -